The number-one question my OT friends ask me is whether or not they should be AOTA members.

 The cost for AOTA members to join is:

-If you are in it for American Journal of Occupational Therapy (AJOT)
+If you are in it for access to the American Journal of Occupational Therapy (AJOT)…

 Don’t throw down your credit card quite yet.
 In fact, if you’re a NBCOT certificant, you get a free subscription to ProQuest, which in turn gives you access to recent issues of AJOT.

-So, if you’d be joining AOTA for the journal, that might not be necessary if you’re an NBCOT certificant.
+So, if your motivation for joining AOTA is mainly the journal, it might not be necessary (assuming you’re an NBCOT certificant).

 Yup.
 I’ve paid for this access.